Grand Canyon Chapter Arizona Bill Tracker

 SB1478 water protection fund; mesquite; tamarisk (Griffin) contains an unrelated amendment on long-term storage credits for water, which has made it harder to stop.
 The portion of the bill that concerns us the most, however, is the portion that prohibits the Arizona Water Protection Fund from being used to plant mesquite and also promotes the removal of those same trees.
 Mesquite are native to Arizona and mesquite bosque provide important habitat for wildlife, especially a diversity of birds.
 The focus should be on the restoration of riparian areas, not on the removal of vegetation.
 We would like to see this bill limit removal of vegetation to non-native invasive plants such as buffelgrass or trees such as tamarisk.

 As your Representatives to Vote NO on SB1478 and to instead protect our waters and watersheds.

 credit: Sandy Bahr

-Please ask your senator to oppose weakening citizen initiatives in the constitution and vote no on HCR2018 and SCR1003.
+Please ask your Senator to oppose weakening citizen initiatives in the constitution and vote no on HCR2018.

-To find out more about the bills we are tracking, click on Legislative Tracker.
+To find outmore about the bills we are tracking, click on Legislative Tracker.
 There will likely be a few conference committees next week, but they are usually posted at the last minute.

 If you no longer want to receive these updates, just zap me an email or unsubscribe by clicking on "Manage Preferences" at the bottom of the message.

 There is also another way to register your support or opposition to bills going through the legislative process.
 It is www.azvoices.gov.
-You can submit ideas for legislators to consider and also let them know how you feel about various bills.
-Anyone may open an account, but only registered Arizona voters can register opinions on bills.
-You will need either your driver's license or voter registration card to set up your account.
 Check it out and let us know what you think of it.

 Sierra Club – Grand Canyon Chapter